adam-maj/deep-learning/README.md

 My intention is for everyone to be able to start with the broader reframing of deep learning in part 1 (below) and get value from it.
 Then, for the curious people who want to develop the technical intuitions, they can dive into part 2 to go deeper.

+This is also why the lessons come before the actual

 # Part 1: The Lessons of History

-_Format inspired by _[The Lessons of History](https://www.amazon.com/Lessons-History-Will-Durant/dp/143914995X)_ by Will and Ariel Durant_
+_Format inspired by [The Lessons of History](https://www.amazon.com/Lessons-History-Will-Durant/dp/143914995X) by Will and Ariel Durant_

 ## 1. Introduction